Some people distrust God because they believe he condones sexism and authorizes the subjugation of women.

 The Old Testament documents the debasement and mistreatment of women that followed the advent of sexism, including the misdeeds of its heroes.

-God did not include these descriptions in Scripture to excuse or endorse these offenses.
+God did not include these descriptions in Scripture to excuse or condone these offenses.
 Instead, he wanted to underscore the depravity of evil in its guise of sexism.

 Divine Absolute